 Long-Term Incentive Compensation.
 We provide performance-based long-term incentive compensation to certain employees, including our NEOs, to directly tie the interests of these individuals to the interests of our stockholders.
 In addition, this program allows us to provide competitive pay packages to attract and retain a highly talented management team.
-In March 2015, our Board established stock ownership guidelines of five times annual base salary for our Other executive officers and three times the annual cash retainer for directors, which acts to further align the interests of our directors and executive officers with those of our stockholders.
+In March 2015, our Board established stock ownership guidelines of five times annual base salary for our Chief Executive Officer, three times annual base salary for our other executive officers and three times the annual cash retainer for directors, which acts to further align the interests of our directors and executive officers with those of our stockholders.